 Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS through the production of satisfactory monthly monitoring reports prior to DDS removing the ignition interlock restriction from the permit.
 A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device, but it may only be renewed one time once the permit holder becomes eligible to reinstate his or her driver’s license.
 Following the designated term of successful compliance, the ignition interlock device restriction may be removed from the limited driving permit in person at a DDS customer service center for a fee of $100.00 (or $90.00 if removal of the restriction is requested by mail or other approved alternate means).
 The removal fee is in addition to any reinstatement fee that may be required.

 Contact Chestney & Sullivan today to discuss your DUI case with our experienced DUI trial lawyers at 404.816.8777.
 Our dedicated DUI trial lawyers are experienced in handling administrative license suspension actions.
 We can review your case and prepare a strategy for your criminal case and your administrative license suspension action.

-Once a proper request for an administrative hearing is made, what happens next?
+So I made a proper request for an administrative hearing, what happens next?

 The scope of the administrative hearing is very limited: